forcedotcom/package-manager/README.md

 ### LMA Org
 Your LMA org supplies you packages, package version details and license data.

+#### Permission sets
+Anyone with access to your LMO gets read-only access to the upgrade tool.
+For full access to connect orgs, create groups or perform upgrades, you must create a new permission set in the LMO:

+* Ensure that permission set has the Edit perm on Package Version.
+* If your user is not an admin, be sure to add at least Read permissions on Package, Package Version and License.
+* Assign yourself and any other users you desire to that perm set.

 #### Required Objects and Fields
 ##### sfLma__Package__c.DependencyTier__c